-A presentation on standing for council will be given in the Council Chambers on Wednesday 22 June at 4.00pm 2022.
-The presentation will be and made available on the Council website for later viewing.
+A presentation on standing for council will be given in the Council Chambers, 30 Laings Rd, Lower Hutt on Monday 30 June 2025, commencing at 5.30pm.
+The presentation will be made available on the Council website for later viewing.
 Items to be covered will include how the council is structured, the role and responsibilities of elected representatives, the skills required, anticipated time commitments and meeting schedules and an overview of the nomination and election processes.

-For further information please contact Bruce Hodgins on 0274 820 461 or elections2022@huttcity.govt.nz.
+For further information please contact Bruce Hodgins on 0274 820 461 or elections2025@huttcity.govt.nz.